 It’s the same at home.
 Routines are the key to efficiency.
 When children know what to do next and have internalized it, life goes more smoothly at home.
 You save time when you’re not constantly barking orders.

-Similarly, routines build independence and self-assurance.
+Similarly, routines build independence and emotional regulation.
 When children are able to take care of small chores like getting their own backpack and self-care like brushing teeth, they grow to believe they are capable.
 Toddlers and preschoolers love independence and the competence breeds confidence.

 For example, by 3-years old most children can dress and undress themselves.
 If this were not part of our morning routine, I would still be dressing my 3-year old son in a rush to get out the door.
 With the routine, I have time allocated for him to practice his independence with this skill.
 As we have practiced over the last month, he is becoming more focused and competent.